Types of Equity Release (2025)

 In this case

-You are required to pay off any existing loans or mortgages against your home when accessing equity release9.
+You are required to pay off any existing loans or mortgages against your home when accessing equity release.16

 It’s imperative to consider changes in property value as they may affect your decision to take out equity release.